JB-26/web-portfolio-next-gen/posts/2024-01-13-iframe-mystery.md

 tags: ["Blog"]
 ---

-# The mystery of trying to get iframes to be rendered

 Recently, I’ve been trying to make posts that allow the use of rendering iframes on the page.
 But it turns out this is trickier than I thought.

 What the behaviour I was seeing was that the iframe were not being rendered at all.